leomurca/leomurca.xyz/content/en/posts/how-to-deploy-react-applications-using-github-actions-+-rsync.md

 ## TL;DR

-- Create a user in your server to deploy your applicaction:
+- Create a user in your server to deploy your application:
 ```shell
 $ useradd -s /bin/bash -d /home/tutorials -m tutorials
 $ su tutorials